 Tornadoes are the most common natural disaster in this region.
 A tornado is an intense storm that forms a funnel cloud, which can cause severe damage in a short amount of time.
 The UIS Police Department will send out emails during severe weather and local television and radio stations will be interrupted to alert people.
 A tornado watch means that conditions are favorable for a tornado to occur.
 During a tornado watch, you should stay close to a safe place and should not be driving if possible.
 A tornado warning means that an actual tornado has been spotted and a loud siren will be activated to warn people.
 You should seek shelter immediately.
 UIS Housing will provide you with directions on where to go during a tornado.
 If you live off-campus, talk to your landlord or the owner about safe zones.

-SMTD (Springfield Mass Transit District) is a bus service with 13 fixed routes throughout the Springfield area.
+SMTD (Springfield Mass Transit District) is a bus service with 18 fixed routes and 5 night service routes throughout the Springfield area.
 SMTD offers routes to and from the UIS campus.
 You may stop by the Office of International Student Services for a current bus map.
-You may also view their website for routes, services, and other information: http://www.smtd.org/
+You may also view their website for routes, services, and other information.

 10 Simple Steps for Riding the City Busses